djanloo/quilt/README.md

 - either **macroscopic** (neural mass / mean-field models)
 - or **microscopic** (spiking neurons)

-This project explores what happens when you **don’t choose** — and instead let multiple scales interact dynamically.
+This project explores what happens when both these two scales join the game.

-The simulator is intended as a research and experimentation tool, not a finalized biological model.

 ---

 ## Current Status